rebecca94ingram6yw/notes/README.md

 # 2024-01-29
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 As a programmer, strive to write clean, readable, and maintainable code that solves problems efficiently.
 Remember that what you build today may be read, modified, or debugged by others tomorrow, or even by your future self.
 Complexity often breeds bugs and misunderstandings, whereas simplicity fosters clarity and resilience in software development."

+# 2024-01-30
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Break down large projects into smaller, manageable tasks.
+2. Use task management tools, such as Trello or Asana, to keep track of your progress.
+These tools can help organize your tasks into columns, lists, or boards, making it easier to see what still needs to get done.
+3. Set deadlines for each task and try to stick to them.
+By giving yourself a deadline, you'll be motivated to work faster and more efficiently.
+If you find yourself running behind, consider adjusting the deadline or breaking the task into even smaller pieces.
+4. Learn to say "no" to additional tasks or responsibilities that don't directly relate to your current project.
+It' s important to stay focused on the tasks at hand and not get distracted by other tasks that could pile up.
+5. Stay up-to-date with the latest programming technologies and tools.
+As technologies change and improve, it' is important that you keep up with them so that your code is as efficient as possible.
+6. Don' t be afraid to ask for help.
+Whether it is from a coworker, friend, online forum, blog, book, etc., don ' t hesitate to seek assistance when you run into a problem or need a new skill.
+There are many resources available to learn from, so don ’ t let fear of asking for assistance hold you back.